 T25 COLLEGE FOOTBALL-SCHEDULE

-Squally Canada ran for 118 yards and two touchdowns in the Cougars’ 24-21 win at No. 6 Wisconsin.
-BYU also reached the end zone on a trick play when receiver Aleva Hifo found open tight end Moroni Laulu-Pututau for a 31-yard touchdown pass in the second quarter.
+The biggest upset of the day was pulled off by BYU as Squally Canada ran for 118 yards and two touchdowns in a 24-21 win at No. 6 Wisconsin.
+The Cougars also reached the end zone on a trick play when receiver Aleva Hifo found open tight end Moroni Laulu-Pututau for a 31-yard touchdown pass in the second quarter.

 The Badgers had a chance to force overtime until Rafael Gaglianone’s 42-yard field goal attempt went wide left with 41 seconds left, ending Wisconsin’s 41-game non-conference winning streak.